 For example, monday.com provides the flexibility to create a custom account management workflow that will integrate into all areas of your business.

-It will store all your client’s contact information like any customer relationship management CRM software does.
-More importantly, it’ll keep track of all your client’s tasks and communications, which provides ongoing insight that will nurture and grow client relationships.
+It will store all your customer ’s contact information like any customer relationship management CRM software does.
+More importantly, it’ll keep track of all your customer’s tasks and communications, which provides ongoing insight that will nurture and grow customer relationships.

-Client management really boils down to communication.
+Customer management really boils down to communication.
 That means emails, phone calls, Zoom meetings, and, if possible, in-person meetings.
-Clients want constant updates, quick answers to questions, and someone who’ll truly listen to their wants and needs.
-With monday.com, you can cut down on client communication by providing them with an easy-to-use interface that’ll show all mutual tasks along with status, priority, notes, and timeline built-in.
+Customer want constant updates, quick answers to questions, and someone who’ll truly listen to their wants and needs.
+With monday.com, you can cut down on customer communication by providing them with an easy-to-use interface that’ll show all mutual tasks along with status, priority, notes, and timeline built-in.

 You can even tag key people to notify them of updates or integrate with other tools to keep everything connected.